 - Cats are good at entertaining each other.

 - Cats’ running and chasing games can provide every feline’s daily aerobics.

 - Your housing a cat provides a service to the pet overpopulation problem.
 You are saving lives!

 - There may be no cuter sight than two buddy cats cuddling it up.

-Once your new cat is all established in his space and knows where the best hiding places are, put him in his carrier, and take him out of the room.
-Put your resident cat in the room to let him sniff around, acquainting himself with the scent of the new kitty.
+Remove him after the new kitty has been around for a few hours.
+Once your new cat is established in his space and knows where the best hiding places are, put him in his carrier, and take him out of the room.
+Put your existing cat in the room to let him sniff around, acquainting himself with the new kitty’s scent.

 Be aware that some cats never do adjust to having a companion cat.
 Unfortunately, you may not know that until they finally meet.
 However, most cats appreciate having a buddy, even if they do nothing but squabble for the first few days.
 Since they are the masters of the household, the answers are all up to the cats.

 Have you had to introduce two cats before?
 What tips or tricks worked for you?
 Did anything fail?
 What happened, do you think, and why?

 Hi, I’m Jenny Dean, creator of Floppycats!
 Ever since my Aunt got the first Ragdoll cat in our family, I have loved the breed.
 Inspired by my childhood Ragdoll cat, Rags, I created Floppycats to connect, share and inspire other Ragdoll cat lovers around the world,